leyarotheconquerer/arrvest/Readme.md

 * They may grow too old and die off
 * Some plants kill other plants

+### Difficulties
+* Algorithm - how do you even recommend good moves?
+* How do you implement this?
+* In 3D?
+In Unreal?
+* How do you make it increasingly challenging but learnable

+### Coolness
+* Growing patterns?
+Cool
+* New game type

-Harvest Them 'Stroids
+## Harvest Them 'Stroids
 * Asteroids flying everywhere
 * You have to break them up
 * Until you can harvest them
 * But watch out for blackholes/aliens
 * They'll steal the asteroids before you can get to them

-Harvest Defense
+## Harvest Defense
 * The bugs/birds are coming to steal your harvest
 * You have to plant crops
 * And harvest them to get more money